The Hawthorne Effect: How Observation Helps You Maintain A Habit Change

 #3: Accountability Partners and Mastermind Groups.
 One of the reasons all the “Anonymous” groups are successful is because of the Hawthorne Effect.
 Finding someone, or a group, who are trying to reach the same goal gives you a place to discuss problems and overcome obstacles.
 Ultimately these people will help you avoid backsliding into a negative routine.

-For instance, not only does the FitBit count your daily steps, it also syncs with Facebook where you can measure the results against your peers.
+For instance, not only does the FitBit count your daily steps, but it also syncs with Facebook where you can measure the results against your peers.
 You better believe this helps you stay motivated during those rainy days when you don't feel like exercising.

 #5: Blog.
 Blogs are cheap and easy to make.
 WordPress and Blogger are just two of the 100% free options to get started with blogging.
 If you are starting a diet, quitting smoking, creating an exercise routine or trying any other habit change, you can share your experiences with the world.